 PsychologyThe Psychology department is committed to excellence in undergraduate training in the science of psychology.
-We do so by offering students not only the highest caliber of classroom instruction but also extensive opportunities for professionally-authentic experiences in research (see list of 2012-2013 conference presentations by WSU Psychology students) and community engagement.
-We are dedicated to training students to be psychologically literate citizens who can engage in scientifically- and ethically- informed judgments, decision-making, and actions.
+We do so by offering students not only the highest caliber of classroom instruction but also extensive opportunities for professionally authentic experiences in research and community engagement.
+We are dedicated to training students to be psychologically literate citizens who engage in scientifically- and ethically- informed judgments, decision-making, and actions.
 As such, our curriculum emphasizes students acquiring knowledge about the discipline, applying that knowledge to real world situations, adopting scientific and ethical values, attitudes, and beliefs, and gaining interpersonal and communication skills.

 Dr. Eric Amsel

 1202 University Circle